emanuel-minetti/sudokuTS/README.md

 that is a solver that tries to solve a sudoku puzzle like an human would do it.
 The Solver is heavily based on the strategies described by Andrew Stuart in his [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
-Also a backtracking solver, called "Backtracker" is implemented.
+Also a backtracking solver, called "Backtracker", is implemented.
 A modification to this backtracker, that finds every possible solution of a potential puzzle will be implemented soon.
 And eventually a generator of sudoku puzzles will follow.